maxboeck/mxb-jekyll/_posts/offline-forms/2017-08-23-offline-forms.md

 <small>TL;DR: Here's the <a href="https://codepen.io/mxbck/pen/ayYGGO/" target="_blank">CodePen Demo</a> of this post.</small>

+With the introduction of Service Workers, developers are now able to supply experiences on the web that will work even without an internet connection.
+While it's relatively easy to cache static resources, things like forms that require server interaction are harder to optimize.
+It is possible to provide a somewhat useful offline fallback though.

 First, we have to set up a new class for our offline-friendly forms.
 We'll save a few properties of the `<form>` element and then attach a function to fire on submit:

 ```js